 Aldi’s strict no-frills approach cuts anything that wastes the store’s time or money.

-At Aldi, you usually get only one type of spaghetti or natural yogurt.
-But still, they offer Rigatoni and low-fat yogurt.
-Consumers love the short decision-making process and a clear orientation.
+At Aldi, you usually get only one type of spaghetti or natural yoghurt.
+But still they offer Rigatoni and low-fat yoghurt.
+Consumers love the short decision making process and the clear orientation.

 With nearly 1,300 U.S. locations, chances are high that you’ll find an Aldi in your region.
 The chain plans to open 650 new stores in the U.S. by 2018.

-Step 1: As a baby step I suggest to make this week an experiment.
+Step 1: As a baby step for smart shopping strategies, I suggest to make this week an experiment.
 Measure the time you need for shopping at:

 Don’t forget to add the time you need to get to the shop.